 The Sony RX10 IV is the fourth generation of Sony’s premium-build bridge camera, and although it's been a popular and well-rated model, it's now five years old, having been launched back in 2017.

-We've yet to report on this potential new bridge camera in the Sony section our camera rumors (opens in new tab) guide, but as specifications have been circulating we were interested to find out more about what the camera could hold.
+We've yet to report on this potential new bridge camera in the Sony section our camera rumors (opens in new tab) guide, but as specifications have been circulating we were interested to find out more about what the camera could hold, and whether it might be similar to the best Sony camera (opens in new tab)s currently on the market.

-Rumored specs (opens in new tab) of a Sony RX10 V are thin on the ground, but they suggest the new iteration could have some build and design improvements over its predecessor that make for more ergonomic handling.
-The flash could also go, however it might sport the same lens as the RX10 IV (a 25x optical zoom).
+Rumored specs (opens in new tab) of a Sony RX10 V are thin on the ground, but they suggest the new iteration could have some build and design improvements over its predecessor that make for more ergonomic and overall more pleasant handling.
+The flash could also go, while the same lens as the RX10 IV (a 25x optical zoom) might stay.

 Although rumors point towards a "significant technological upgrade" this gives us no clue as to the sensor that would be used inside the RX10 V. The current Sony RX10 IV manages to combine extreme zoom range – thanks to the 24-600mm lens – with fast autofocus and a lightweight form.
 We'd hope that any new model would still include these features, but would definitely like to see an improvement on the video specifications, to keep up with the needs of today's premium compact audience.